Man accused of killing 3 family members, including Atlantic Beach town councilman, chief says - NewsBreak

 Related

-Trial date set for woman with Horry County ties in death of Gannon Stauch

-COLORADO SPRINGS, Colo.
-(WBTW) — A trial date has been set for Letecia Stauch in the death of her stepson Gannon Stauch, according to CBS affiliate KKTV.
-KKTV reports the trial is scheduled to begin March 20, 2023.
-Stauch is accused of killing her stepson Gannon, who was reported missing on Jan.
-27, 2020.
-A […]

-Lexington man sentenced in 2020 boat crash that killed two in Newberry County
+Man sentenced to prison in Newberry Co. boat crash that killed 2, SCDNR says

 NEWBERRY COUNTY, S.C.
-(WIS) - A Lexington man was sentenced to 10 years for boating under the influence causing death in connection with a crash that killed two people in August of 2020.
-Dylan Steele, 28, was sentenced Monday to 10 years in prison, fined $20,000 and ordered to complete...
+(FOX Carolina) - The South Carolina Department of Natural Resources (SCDNR) said a man from Lexington was sentenced to prison in a boat crash that killed two people in August of 2020.
+SCDNR said Dylan Steele, 28, was sentenced on Oct.
+10, 2022, in Newberry County court...

-Warrants: Atlantic Beach town councilman’s son shot relative in Horry County multiple times

-HORRY COUNTY, S.C.
-(WMBF) – A judge did not set a bond on Wednesday morning for a man accused of killing his father, mother and another relative.
-Matthew Dewitt made his first court appearance at the J. Reuben Long Detention Center where a judge officially read him the charges that he faces in Horry County.

 Marion man not surprised son accused of killing University of Arizona professor